Argentina moves to seize control of Repsol's YPF

 Bolstering foreign currency stocks is especially important for Fernandez because she uses them to service the public debt, freeing up more spending for the welfare programs that helped her win a landslide re-election late last year.

-(Additional reporting by Karina Grazina, Juliana Castilla and Hugh Bronstein in Buenos Aires and Andres Gonzalez in Madrid; Writing by Helen Popper; Editing by Dale Hudson)
+(Additional reporting by Karina Grazina, Juliana Castilla and Hugh Bronstein in Buenos Aires, Andres Gonzalez in Madrid, John Crawley in Washington, and Daniel Wallis in Caracas; Writing by Helen Popper; Editing by Dale Hudson and Lisa Shumaker)